kimjoar/expect-to/README.md

 ```

 This doesn't work as you cannot add properties to `undefined` and `null`.

+And on that example, I never remember what `ok` actually means without checking the docs.

 `expect-to` is my attempt at building an assertion library that solves all of these problems.